Under the Large-scale Renewable Energy Target (LRET), liable entities are required to surrender several

-Under the Small-scale Renewable Energy Scheme, liable entities are required to surrender small-scale technology certificates each quarter of the calendar year.
-Liable entities that do not fully meet their required STC surrender amount for any quarter will have a small-scale technology shortfall in relation to that year.
+Small-scale Renewable Energy Scheme, liable entities are required to surrender small-scale technology certificates each quarter of the calendar year.
+Liable entities that do not fully acquit their STC liability for a quarter will have a small-scale technology shortfall.

 The small-scale technology shortfall charge is $65 per STC not surrendered for each quarter of the year.